 That being said, you can’t apply for a policy online.
 And term life policies only stretch to 20 years, while policies from other companies typically offer longer terms like 30 years.

 Despite those downsides, New York Life sees top customer and financial ratings and few complaints, making it a solid option.
 But explore your life insurance options to find the best policy for you.

 This article was reviewed by Andrew Flueckiger, a member of the Finder Editorial Review Board and certified insurance counselor and licensed insurance agent in five states.

 Factors that affect New York Life insurance rates

 To reach New York Life’s best rate class, you’ll need to meet these specific requirements:

 - Blood pressure.
 Maximum of 130/80 for ages 18 to 59, and a maximum of 140/85 for ages 60 to 69.

 - Cholesterol.
 Maximum of 250 with a maximum HDL of 4.5.

 - Driving record.
-Two or less moving violations in past two years; no DWI or DUI in last five years.
+Two or less moving violations within two years and no DWI or DUI within five years.

 - Family history.
 No cardiovascular disease in parents or siblings before age 60.